fjsousa/think-again/9_07-bayes-theorem-honors.md

 Example: Probability of having cancer given that you tested positive:

-- Base rate (or prevalence) of this contition = 0.003
+- Base rate (or prevalence) of this condition = 0.003

 - sensitivity of this test = 0.99 = percentage of cases with the condition that test positive